DanHam/packer-virt-sysprep-example/README.md

 #### Inspecting the VMDK with Guestfish

-First step is to copy the vmdk file so that it is accessible within the Vagrant box.
+The first step is to copy the vmdk file so that it is accessible within the Vagrant box.
 Simply copying the vmdk file to the root of Vagrants working directory should be all that's needed - the vmdk will then be visible under the ```/vagrant``` directory within the guest.